Scheduled Presentations on How to Write your Family Stories

 Just recently, on November 8, Claire Lindell and Barb Angus gave a presentation at the Wales Home in Richmond, Quebec.
-Marion Bulford accompanied them and read out Dorothy Nixon’s brand new story, Biology and Ambition, written especially for the residents.
+Marian Bulford accompanied them and read out Dorothy Nixon’s brand new story, Biology and Ambition, written especially for the residents.
 Everyone was impressed by the WWI artifacts on display at the residence.

 The Beads in a Necklace writing and publishing journey is certainly proving of great interest to wannabe and experienced author/ genealogists across Quebec.